 Anxiety management apps interest me but there are so many to choose from.
 I am looking for great ones particularly for my teenage daughter who has social anxiety.
 She reminds me of myself so much although of course when I was younger, we just used to call it shy or rather other people did when those suffering knew it was so much more than that.
 I am so pleased we talk about mental distress more openly now and that there are new tools that just might make anxiety management that much easier.
-I am delighted to share this guest post from Gabrielle who has tried out different apps with varying results.
+I am delighted to share this guest post from Gabrielle on anxiety management apps tried and tested.

 “In the U.S. alone, more than 40 million adults over the age of 18 suffer from anxiety disorders.
 It’s one of the most common mental health-related problem in the U.S., and likely the world.

 I myself was diagnosed with anxiety disorder in college a few years ago.
 To be fair, I did push myself to the limits when it came to involving myself in not only my school work, but also various clubs and organizations around campus.